 The porosity, texture, and hardness of turquoise vary greatly.
 Fine-colored turquoise that’s too soft or chalky will lose color—and value.
 Course, porous material is usually treated to make it stronger, smoother, and shinier.

 Because of its fragility, turquoise is often treated to enhance durability and color.
 Some treatments involving wax and oil are relatively harmless, while other methods—including dye, impregnation, and reconstitution—are more controversial.
 Seek out an American Gem Society jeweler who can help you find the best quality turquoise gemstone jewelry.

 Like other opaque gemstones, turquoise is commonly priced by size, rather than weight.
 It’s available in a variety of sizes, but color is always the determining factor.

-Find a jeweler near you for the right turquoise for you.
+Find a jeweler near you for help finding the right turquoise for you.